holistudio/nomocap/README.md

 <img src="img/PoseNetvsPose3D-01.png" width="500"/>

+(Human3.6M tracks more joints/body parts shown above.
+A quick reference for joint numbers can be found in `Pose_3D/data_util.py` )

 **Using PoseNet**
 If you have no experience with 2D pose estimation, a good place to start is the `Pose_2D` folder.